NatiDeme/gitlab-test/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Frontend Mentor for the design.
+I would like to thank Silas Getachew for giving me the chance to showcase my skills and for the support he has shown on this sample project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>